gmossy/Arduino-Wearables/lilypad-USBPlus/README.md

 This is designed to be:

-- **Interview-ready**: you can walk through the code and animations.
 - **Makerspace-friendly**: good first demo for wearable workshops.
 - **Extendable**: add more patterns, sensors, or serial commands.